 Mr Mukhtar graduated from the University of Wales with a Bachelor of Science in Economics.
 He first joined the HSBC Group in 1982 as a graduate trainee in Midland Bank International.
 He was then appointed as Assistant Director in Samuel Montagu in 1991.
-After more than 10 years of working in the HSBC Group’s London offices, Mr Mukhtar held numerous posts in Dubai, including Chief Executive Officer of HSBC Financial Services (Middle East) Limited from 1995 to 2003.
+After more than 10 years of working in the HSBC Group’s London offices, Mr Mukhtar held numerous posts in Dubai, including CEO of HSBC Financial Services (Middle East) Limited from 1995 to 2003.
 He established the initiative to create the first foreign investment bank in Saudi Arabia for HSBC.

-In 2003, Mr Mukhtar assumed the position of Chief Executive Officer, Corporate and Investment Banking.
+In 2003, Mr Mukhtar assumed the position of CEO, Corporate and Investment Banking.
 He then headed back to London as the Co-Head of Global Banking in 2006.
 He was the Global Head of Principal Investments in London from 2006 to 2008.
-Between 2008 to 2009, he was the Deputy Chairman HSBC Bank Middle East Limited and Global Chief Executive Officer of HSBC Amanah.
-He was also the Chief Executive Officer, Global Banking and Markets for Middle East and North Africa before assuming his current role as the Chief Executive Officer of the Bank from 2009 to 2018.
+Between 2008 to 2009, he was the Deputy Chairman of HSBC Bank Middle East Limited and Global CEO of HSBC Amanah Malaysia Berhad.
+He was also the CEO, Global Banking and Markets for Middle East and North Africa before assuming his role as the CEO of the Bank from 2009 to 2018.
 Mr Mukhtar is currently HSBC Group General Manager and Head of Belt & Road Initiatives for HSBC Asia Pacific.

 Mr Mukhtar is a Non-Independent Executive Director of HSBC Amanah Malaysia Berhad, Director and Chairman of HSBC Bank (Singapore) Limited.

-Mr Lee was appointed as Independent Director of the Bank on 5 December 2013.
+Mr Lee was appointed as Independent Non-Executive Director of the Bank on 5 December 2013.
 He is Chairman of the Audit Committee and a member of the Nominations and Remuneration Committee of the Bank.

 He is a member of the Institute of Chartered Accountants in England and Wales as well as the Malaysian Institute of Accountants.
 He began his career with Miller, Brener & Co., London, a professional accounting firm in 1975 and joined Maybank in 1982.
 Having worked with Maybank for 27 years, Mr Lee has built a successful career as a professional accountant.
-He served various management positions during his tenure with Malayan Banking Berhad until he retired in 2008 and last position was as the Executive Vice President, Head of Accounting Services and Treasury Back Office Operations.
+He served various management positions during his tenure with Malayan Banking Berhad until he retired in 2008 and his last position was as the Executive Vice President, Head of Accounting Services and Treasury Back Office Operations.
 He has also served as a Director of a number of subsidiaries of Malayan Banking Berhad.

-Ms Chen was appointed as Independent Director of the Bank on 2 April 2014.
+Ms Chen was appointed as Independent Non-Executive Director of the Bank on 2 April 2014.
 She is Chairman of the Nominations and Remuneration Committee and a member of the Risk Committee of the Bank.

-Mr Choo was appointed as Independent Director of the Bank on 11 February 2016.
+Mr Choo was appointed as Independent Non-Executive Director of the Bank on 11 February 2016.
 He is Chairman of the Risk Committee and a member of the Audit Committee and Nominations and Remuneration Committee of the Bank.